Gregor Piatigorsky: United States

 In 1929, Piatigorsky first visited the United States, playing with the Philadelphia Orchestra under Leopold Stokowski and the New York Philharmonic under Willem Mengelberg.
-In Ann Arbor, Michigan, in January 1937 he married Jacqueline de Rothschild, daughter of Édouard Alphonse James de Rothschild of the wealthy Rothschild banking family of France.
-That fall, after returning to France, they had their first child, daughter Jephta.
-Following the Nazi occupation in World War II, the family fled the country back to the States and settled in Elizabethtown in the Adirondack Mountains, New York.
-Their son, Joram, was born in Elizabethtown in 1940.

-From 1941 to 1949, Piatigorsky was head of the cello department at the Curtis Institute of Music in Philadelphia, and he also taught at Tanglewood, Boston University, and the University of Southern California, the last of which he remained associated with until his death.
-USC established the Piatigorsky Chair of Violoncello in 1974 to honor Piatigorsky.
+From 1941 to 1949, Piatigorsky was head of the cello department at the Curtis Institute of Music in Philadelphia, and he also taught at Tanglewood, Boston University.
+In 1949 he moved to California because a doctor had advised him to move to a better climate to stop Joram's constant colds and ear infections.
+Piatigorsky favored Los Angeles, because many of his friends, such as Rubinstein, Heifetz, and Stravinsky, lived there.
+He taught at the University of Southern California, with which he remained associated until his death.
+USC established the Piatigorsky Chair of Violoncello in 1974 to honor him.

 Piatigorsky participated in a chamber group with Arthur Rubinstein (piano), William Primrose (viola) and Jascha Heifetz (violin).
 Referred to in some circles as the "Million Dollar Trio", Rubinstein, Heifetz, and Piatigorsky made several recordings for RCA Victor.

 Piatigorsky played chamber music privately with Heifetz, Vladimir Horowitz, Leonard Pennario, and Nathan Milstein.
-Piatigorsky also performed at Carnegie Hall with Horowitz and Milstein in the 1930s.
+He also performed at Carnegie Hall with Horowitz and Milstein in the 1930s.

-In 1965, his popular autobiography Cellist was published.
+In 1965, his popular autobiography, Cellist, was published.

-Gregor Piatigorsky died of lung cancer at his home in Los Angeles, California, in 1976.
-He was interred in the Westwood Village Memorial Park Cemetery in Los Angeles.
+Gregor Piatigorsky died of lung cancer at his home in Los Angeles in 1976.
+He was interred in the Westwood Village Memorial Park Cemetery.

-Instrument

-He owned two Stradivarius cellos, the "Batta" and the "Baudiot".
-From 1939 to 1951 Piatigorsky also owned the famous 1739 Domenico Montagnana cello known as the "Sleeping Beauty".
+Instruments

+Piatigorsky owned three Stradivarius cellos, the "Batta", the "Baudiot", and the "Lord Aylesford", which he loaned to Janos Starker from 1950 to 1965.
+From 1939 to 1951 he also owned the 1739 Domenico Montagnana cello known as the "Sleeping Beauty".
+Piatigorsky wrote: "I played the 'Batta' for a long time before appearing in concert with it.
+In solitude, as is befitting honeymooners, we avoided interfering company until then.
+From that day on, when I proudly carried the 'Batta' across the stage for all to greet, a new challenge entered into my life.
+While all other instruments I had played prior to the 'Batta' differed one from the other in character and range, I knew their qualities, shortcomings, or their capriciousness enough to exploit their good capabilities to full advantage.
+Not so with the 'Batta,' whose prowess had no limitations.
+Bottomless in its resources, it spurred me on to try to reach its depths, and I have never worked harder or desired anything more fervently than to draw out of this superior instrument all it has to give."

+The "Batta" is displayed in a glass case at the Metropolitan Museum of Art in New York City.